BenCaiello/PalmettoBUG/docs/source/TheInterface.rst

 |image1|

-This display serves a simplistic alternative to using your computer’s normal file explorer program to navigate inside the PalmettoBUG project directory.
+This display serves a simplistic alternative to using your computer’s normal file management program to navigate inside the PalmettoBUG project directory.
 It lists the files and folder inside your project, and lets you see as the folder populate with outputs & allows you to inspect some of them.
-Anything that can be done in the PalmettoBUG directory display could also be effectively done outside PalmettoBUG, as long as you know where to look, so this is mainly just there as a potential convenience.
+Anything that can be done in the PalmettoBUG directory display could also be effectively done outside PalmettoBUG, as long as you know where to look, so this is mainly there as a convenience.

 Clicking on a folder will open that folder in the directory display.
-Clicking on a file can open that file, if it is one of a few file types that PalmettoBUG frequently creates: .tiff, .csv, pr .png.
-Specifically, clicking a .tiff file will open it in a new Napari window, clicking a .csv file will open it as a table inside PalmettoBUG – and specially named .csv’s (like *Analysis_panel.csv)* are given special treatment – while clicking a .png file (except the first two tabs) will display that .png file inside PalmettoBUG.
+Clicking on a file can open that file, if it is one of a few file types that PalmettoBUG frequently creates: .tiff, .csv, or .png.
+Specifically, clicking a .tiff file will open it in a new Napari window, clicking a .csv file will open it as a table inside PalmettoBUG – and specially named .csv’s (like *Analysis_panel.csv)* are given special treatment – while clicking a .png file (except in the first two tabs) will display that .png file inside PalmettoBUG.

 You can also toggle the display to be in “delete mode”, where clicking